-- The Sims Movement Exploration Center’s purpose is to provide cross disciplinary Sensory Integration training and research opportunities to faculty, community members, and students majoring in Physical Education, Exercise Science, Speech Pathology, Special Education, Therapeutic Recreation and related areas.
+- The SIMS lab provides cross-disciplinary Sensory Integration training and research opportunities to faculty, community members, and students majoring in Physical Education, Exercise Science, Speech Pathology, Special Education, Therapeutic Recreation and related areas.

 - The SIMS lab strategies are based on Sensory Integration Theory which is used to explain the relationships between the sensory system of the body, the brains ability to process that information, and behavior.

-- The primary mission of the SIMS Movement Exploration Center is to conduct and disseminate applied research and best practice that promotes an understanding of the impact of Dysfunctions in Sensory Integration of individuals who experience sensory integration delays.
+- The SIMS lab conducts and disseminates applied research and best practice that promotes an understanding of the impact of Dysfunctions in Sensory Integration of individuals who experience sensory integration delays.

 Meet Our Staff